Woman accused of threatening a witness in Rogers attempted murder case

 David Atchison called police Feb.
 3, 2021, and said he had been struck on the head with a pistol and Lupica had been shot, according to court documents.

-Police went to Mercy Medical Center after receiving a call Lupica was at the hospital with gunshot wounds to the abdomen, according to court documents.
+Police went to Mercy Hospital Northwest Arkansas in Rogers after receiving a call Lupica was at the hospital with gunshot wounds in his abdomen, according to court documents.

 Jordan's jury trial is scheduled to begin April 4.
-He's being held in the Benton County Jail on a $500,000 bond.
+He's being held in the Benton County jail in lieu of $500,000 bond.